zoeShao/An-IOS-App/deliverables/README.md

  * What is the problem you're trying to solve?
  * Is there any context required to understand **why** the application solves this problem?

+LGBT youthline provide various supposing resources and events information on their website, howeven, their website only compatible with PC.
+Is a hard time if user want to access the website on mobilephone.
+Our app is able to display the resources and events in mobilephone friendly way by reorganize the layout, adding bookmark feature, adding search feature.

 ## Key Features
  * Described the key features in the application that the user can access
  * Feel free to provide a breakdown or detail for each feature that is most appropriate for your application